 Beginners Guide To Backpacking

-Over the Autumn, our shops, customer services, and social media are inundated with questions and requests for advice about backpacking and round the world travel.
+Our shop staff, customer services, and social media are often asked for advice about backpacking and around the world travel.

 What pack should I get for a round-the-world trip?